Allied Benefit Systems Home Health Care in SW Fort Worth/Burleson, TX

 Can I use home care instead of a skilled nursing facility after a hospital discharge?

 In many cases, yes — and for appropriate patients, home care is often the preferred option.
-Patients discharged from facilities like Huguley Medical Center or AdventHealth Burleson who require continued wound care, IV therapy, physical therapy, or medication management may qualify for skilled home health services under their Allied-administered plan as an alternative to a skilled nursing facility.
+Patients discharged from Huguley Medical Center or AdventHealth Burleson who require continued wound care, IV therapy, physical therapy, or medication management may qualify for skilled home health services under their Allied-administered plan as an alternative to a skilled nursing facility like Burleson Nursing & Rehabilitation Center or Advanced Rehabilitation & Healthcare of Burleson.
 Home-based recovery is associated with lower infection risk, greater comfort, and faster functional recovery for many patients.
-Ask your hospital case manager or discharge planner about your options, and contact BrightStar Care of Burleson to discuss whether skilled home health care is appropriate for your situation.
+Ask your hospital case manager about your options, and contact BrightStar Care of Burleson to discuss whether skilled home health care is right for your situation.

-This article was written under the direction of Patrick Acker, franchise owner of BrightStar Care of Burleson.
-BrightStar Care of Burleson is a Joint Commission Accredited home health care agency serving the Burleson, SW Fort Worth, Rendon, and surrounding communities.
+BrightStar Care of Burleson is a Joint Commission Accredited home health care agency serving Burleson, SW Fort Worth, Rendon, Joshua Farms, Hidden Creek, Briar Meadow, Summer Creek, and surrounding communities in Johnson County and Tarrant County.
 The agency provides the full continuum of home care — from companion and personal care to skilled nursing, IV therapy, wound care, and pediatric nursing — under the clinical oversight of a Registered Nurse Director of Nursing.
+Ownership and operational leadership of this franchise location bring direct, hands-on commitment to the quality of care delivered to every family we serve.

 Contact BrightStar Care of Burleson

-To learn more about home health care covered by Allied Benefit Systems in Burleson or SW Fort Worth, TX, contact BrightStar Care of Burleson at (817) 887-9919.
-For clinical referrals and documentation, our fax number is (972) 379-0555.
+To learn more about Allied Benefit Systems home health care in SW Fort Worth or Burleson, TX, contact BrightStar Care of Burleson at 817.290.9559 or fax us at 972.379.0555.
 We are available 24/7 and offer a free in-home assessment — no contracts required.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.